• Skip to primary navigation

 There is a world of unique beautiful seeds out there that is absolutely worth exploring.
 From heirloom vegetable seeds to beautiful rare flowers, you're bound to find something interesting to grow in your garden.

-I had never seen seedlings for the popular Brad’s Atomic tomatoes in nurseries or garden centres, but I was able to buy those seeds online.
+I had never seen seedlings for the popular Brad’s Atomic tomatoes in nurseries or garden centres, but I was able to buy them online from a Canadian seed company.
 They are delicious and so beautiful, and if I had never looked into growing my plants from seeds, I would have missed out on them.

 It’s Deeply Satisfying